 VOTING ON ELECTION DAY

-» The next election in Wisconsin is the Spring Primary Election on February 21, 2017.
-Polls open at 7am and close at 8pm.
+» The next regularly scheduled election in Wisconsin is the Spring Nonpartisan Election on February 20, 2018.

 » Voters who move within 10 days before the election must vote at the poll from their previous address (in person or by requesting an absentee ballot).

 » Voters must present a voter photo ID.
 Be sure you have an eligible ID!
 More on Voter Photo ID.

 » Voters must sign or make their mark on the poll book to obtain a ballot before voting.
 Voters who are unable to sign the poll book because of a disability are exempt from this requirement.

 Request a mailed absentee ballot from your city, town, or village clerk in writing by mail, fax, or e-mail.
 Or online here.

 - The address where you are registered to vote.